cloudnative-pg/cloudnative-pg/docs/src/replication.md

 primary and have lost their slot.

 CloudNativePG fills this gap, by introducing the concept of cluster managed replication slots, starting with high availability ones.
-This feature automatically manages physical replication slots for each hot standby replica in the High Availability cluster, both in the primary and in the standby.
+If enabled, this feature automatically manages physical replication slots for each hot standby replica in the High Availability cluster, both in the primary and in the standby.